StillNOOB-ing/TaskListSystemMVC/README.md

 ```
 2) Configure the Database
 - Open appsettings.json and update the database connection string.
-- Select the latest database in [Database Backup](https://github.com/StillNOOB-ing/TaskListSystemMVC/tree/master/DatabaseBackup) and restore database in your SSMS.
+- Select the latest database in [Database Backup](https://github.com/StillNOOB-ing/TaskListSystemMVC/tree/master/DatabaseBackup) and restore it in your SSMS.

 # Contribution